bauml003/BooksToScrape/README.md

    python main.py
     ```

-6. Review the outputs of the program from the folder titled 'results'
+6. Review the outputs of the program from the folder titled 'results.'
-7. Consult the folder titled cover_images for copies of the downloaded images
+7. Consult the folder titled cover_images for copies of the downloaded images.